Bohdan2001007/Betfair-betting-profitability-calculation/README.md

 # Secret information

-You need to create .env file to store secret key in format SECRET_KEY=""
+You need to create a .env file to store the secret key in the format SECRET_KEY="".